History of Linux: Linux under the GNU GPL

+Mail me at "torvalds kruuna.helsinki.fi" if you have any questions.

 The software to use with the kernel was software developed as part of the GNU project licensed under the GNU General Public License, a free software license.
 The first release of the Linux kernel, Linux 0.01, included a binary of GNU's Bash shell.

 In the "Notes for linux release 0.01", Torvalds lists the GNU software that is required to run Linux:

 Sadly, a kernel by itself gets you nowhere.
 To get a working system you need a shell, compilers, a library etc. These are separate parts and may be under a stricter (or even looser) copyright.
 Most of the tools used with linux are GNU software and are under the GNU copyleft.
 These tools aren't in the distribution - ask me (or GNU) for more info.

 In 1992, he suggested releasing the kernel under the GNU General Public License.
 He first announced this decision in the release notes of version 0.12.
-In the middle of December 1992 he published version 0.99 using the GNU GPL.
+GPL took effect as of 1 February 1992.
+On 7 March 1992 he published version 0.95 using the GNU GPL.
 Linux and GNU developers worked to integrate GNU components with Linux to make a fully functional and free operating system.
 Torvalds has stated, "making Linux GPLed was definitely the best thing I ever did."

 Around 2000, Torvalds clarified that the Linux kernel uses the GPLv2 license, without the common "or later clause".

 After years of draft discussions, the GPLv3 was released in 2007; however, Torvalds and the majority of kernel developers decided against adopting the new license.